PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 If one of the action responses as unsuccessful, the top-right side UI prompts the message _Cannot {action name} module {module name}.
 The module is invalid and cannot be loaded._

-Sometimes, there are errors reffered to Addons Marketplace authentication - _Exception thrown by module {module name} on upgrade.
+Sometimes, there are errors referred to Addons Marketplace authentication - _Exception thrown by module {module name} on upgrade.
 Error sent by Addons.
 You may need to be logged.

 ## Read More pop-up